News

 Dr. Hadley and NPHCDA believe GRID3 data were critical to the daily vaccination planning process:

 Before March 2022, vaccination teams were deployed to sites based on very broad assumptions around need by program managers.
 However, after the introduction of geospatial data and GIS-based tools, we saw weekly vaccination rates more than double across states, with teams sustaining and surpassing daily vaccination targets of 60 people per day.
 The GRID3 data and dashboard made it easier to understand where access to health services may be low for a high percentage of eligible populations and better supervise teams.
 We line-listed these areas and prioritized them during campus and market storms.
-As a result, we have been conducting additional GIS training for other program managers.
+As a result, we conducted additional GIS training for other program managers.

 Dr. Hadley Ikwe